 You’d be forgiven for answering “fashion model,” but with attitude shifts in the garment industry, the answer today is more likely “the latest technology.”
 Like catwalk models of the past, for gadgets to achieve increasingly unrealistic ideals, certain sacrifices have to be made.
 To fit maximum tech into to the minimum package there is no room for practicalities like access to the internal workings of a device.
 Want to repair your iPhone?
 Good luck!
 If your phone breaks, buy a new one.
 That’s what tech companies are telling us.
 But maybe it’s time for us to challenge perceptions of beauty in the electronics industry too.

 This Winter’s Hottest Look

 The latest fashion in the technology market is literally fashion: wearable tech.
-Science Gallery Melbourne is bucking the trend of sleek commercially produced wearables with their P@tch art project.
+In 2019, Science Gallery Melbourne bucked the trend of sleek commercially produced wearables with their P@tch art project.
 P@tch is an emissions tracker that can be sewn into a garment and worn by participants in the project to raise awareness of our own personal environmental impact.
 Climate change aside, the artistic medium itself raises other questions about the interaction of technology with society.
 You might be surprised to know all participants wearing a P@tch built the device themselves.